Ida and COVID-19: ‘Twin-demic’ slams Louisiana hospitals

 Dr. Chuck Burnell, the chief medical officer of Acadian Ambulance, was in the basement of Terrebonne General sorting out how to move more than 100 patients, many of them infected with COVID, some on ventilators.

-Burnell has been an emergency physician for almost 30 years, and he said this is among the worst storms he’s been through, arriving as the state’s COVID deaths soared and its vaccination rate remained among the lowest in the country.
+Burnell has been an emergency physician for almost 30 years, and he said this is among the worst storms he’s been through, arriving as it did just as the state’s COVID deaths soared and its vaccination rate remained among the lowest in the country.

 “We have the perfect twin-demic going on,” Burnell said.
 “This could not have happened at a worse time.
 Mother Nature was not kind to us.”